jpowerj/dsps/ch05/05-10-bivariate-normal.md

 2 of that conditional distribution.
 Hence, when the value of X1 is known, the M.S.E. is reduced from σ2
 2 to (1− ρ2)σ 2
-2.

 Since the variance of the conditional distribution in Example 5.10.3 is (1− ρ2)σ 2 2,

 regardless of the known height x1 of the person, it follows that the difficulty of predicting the person’s weight is the same for a tall person, a short person, or a person of medium height.
-Furthermore, since the variance (1− ρ2)σ 2 2 decreases as
-|ρ| increases, it follows that it is easier to predict a person’s weight from her height
-when the person is selected from a population in which height and weight are highly correlated.
+Furthermore, since the variance (1− ρ2)σ 2 2 decreases as |ρ| increases, it follows that it is easier to predict a person’s weight from her height when the person is selected from a population in which height and weight are highly correlated.

-342 Chapter 5 Special Distributions
-Example
-5.10.4
-Determining a Marginal Distribution.
+## Example 5.10.4: Determining a Marginal Distribution

 Suppose that a random variable X has the normal distribution with mean μ and variance σ2, and that for every number x, the conditional distribution of another random variable Y given that X = x is the normal distribution with mean x and variance τ 2.We shall determine the marginal distribution